Towards Online Robot Interaction Adaptation to Human Upper-limb Mobility Impairments in Return-to-Work Scenarios: Experiments and Results

 \subsection{Experimental Setup and Protocol}

-Experiments involved transferring an object from the MOCA mobile manipulator to the human.
-The task comprised three phases: reciprocal human-robot approach, physical object exchange, and post-handover retreat.
-MOCA's $7$-DoF robotic arm and $3$-DoF mobile base provide $4$ degrees of redundancy, which combined with $1$ degree of redundancy for the human arm, allow a $5$-degree redundancy resolution for dual-arm manipulation in a $6$D task space.
-The QP solver is ALGLIB, which ran onboard the robot on $8$-core Intel Core i7 processor with $8$ GB RAM and Ubuntu $20.04$.
-Robot Operating System (ROS) middleware and its visualiser Rviz were used to control the robot and simulate the task.
+Experiments involved transferring an object from the MOCA mobile manipulator \cite{wu2019teleoperation} to the human in three phases: reciprocal approach, physical exchange, and post-handover retreat.
+MOCA's $7$-DoF robotic arm and $3$-DoF mobile base provide $4$ degrees of redundancy, which, combined with $2$ degrees of redundancy in the human kinematic model, yield $6$ degrees of redundancy for the coupled human-robot system.
+The AHQP was solved using ALGLIB on an onboard Intel Core i7 processor (8 cores, 8 GB RAM) running Ubuntu 20.04.

-Ten healthy participants, seven males and three females ($27.8 \!\pm \!2.0$ years old), were recruited under Protocol IIT\_HRII\_ERGOLEAN 156/2020, approved by the ethics committee ASL Genovese N.3.
-Participant heights ranged from $1.58$ \si{m} to $1.93$ \si{m}, deliberately chosen to validate the method ability to adapt to diverse anthropometric characteristics.
+Ten healthy participants (seven male, three female; age $27.8 \!\pm \!2.0$ years), naive to the study purpose, were recruited from the students and research personnel of Istituto Italiano di Tecnologia under Protocol IIT\_HRII\_ERGOLEAN 156/2020, approved by the ethics committee ASL Genovese N.3.
+Heights ranged from $1.58$ \si{m} to $1.93$ \si{m}, deliberately chosen to evaluate adaptation across anthropometric characteristics.